How to Install Telegram on Ubuntu 26.04, 24.04 and 22.04

 Installation: system

-Method 2: Install Telegram via Snap
+Method 2: Install Telegram on Ubuntu via Snap

-Verify Snap is Available
+Verify Snap on Ubuntu

 snap version

-Install Telegram from Snap Store
+Install Telegram from the Snap Store

-Install Telegram using the official Snap package:
+Install the Telegram Desktop Snap package:

 sudo snap install telegram-desktop